mjdamgaard/UP-Web-Project/open-tech-co-ops.md

 The parameters of the model, *x*, *y*, *a*, and *b*, are included in order to give the co-op ways to assure the customers, as well as new potential source code contributors, that the co-op will not undergo the process known as [enshittification](https://en.wikipedia.org/wiki/Enshittification), and get increasingly worse for its customers over time.

-Without these parameters, or rather if we set *a* = 100 %, *b* = 0 %, and *x*, *y* ≥ 100, we still get a developer co-op where new contributors are motivated to share their contributions quickly and openly with each other, like in open source.
+Without these parameters, or rather if we set *a* = 100 %, *b* = 0 %, and *x*, *y* ≥ 100, we still get an open tech co-op where new contributors are motivated to share their contributions quickly and openly with each other, like in open source.
 However, open source offers more than just being able to collaborate open and freely on a project.
 It also assures both the contributors and the users that the software will not end up being controlled by a few actors who can jam up prices as they please, or enshittify the product in other ways.

-When starting an open developer co-op, it might therefore be worth finding reliable ways to make similar kinds of assurances, namely if it turns out that not enough users and/or contributors will support the business otherwise.
+When starting an open tech co-op, it might therefore be worth finding reliable ways to make similar kinds of assurances, namely if it turns out that not enough users and/or contributors will support the business otherwise.

 One way of creating such an assurance is to adjust the *x* and *y*-parameters of the model.
 For instance, if you set *y* = 15, *x* = 50, it means that all the source code that the co-op governs at any given time will turn open-source within the next 15 years.
 So in order for the co-op to stay relevant to its customers, it needs to constantly extend and improve its source code, which requires it to keep recruiting new contributors by giving them fair rewards for their contributions.